Three years after Japan signed Hague, parents who abduct still win | The Japan Times

 “I was alone in our family’s home,” Cook says.
 “Alone with our children’s rooms just as they left them on July 13, 2014.
 My location was different, but the feelings of being all alone were the same.”

-Meanwhile, at the Arimitsu family home just across the road, the most important thing in Cook’s life — whether or not he would be reunited with his children — was being determined in his absence.
+Meanwhile, at the his wife’s family home just across the road, the most important thing in Cook’s life — whether or not he would be reunited with his children — was being determined in his absence.
 It was Sept.
 13, 2016, and after years of seemingly endless court motions, filings, petitions, decisions and appeals in both the U.S. and Japan, finally, in theory at least, he would have his children — two pairs of twins, now aged 9 and 14 — returned to him.

 Through the Hague Convention on International Child Abduction, Cook had successfully petitioned to have his children returned to their home in the United States and a “return order” had been issued by the Osaka High Court.
-However, the children’s mother, Hitomi Arimitsu, was still refusing to hand the children over, so the case had moved to the final “direct enforcement” phase.
+However, the children’s mother, whose name is being withheld out of consideration for the children, was still refusing to hand the children over, so the case had moved to the final “direct enforcement” phase.

 The day before, Cook and his mother, who had come with him to Japan to help with the children, met with officials from the Japanese Central Authority (JCA), the Foreign Ministry agency responsible for handling Hague-related matters, at Nara District Court to formulate a strategy to ensure the handover of the children.